 For more information about reflexology, some websites are helpful:

 Patty is trained in the very effective "Ingham Method" of reflexology.
 She works on building immune function, resolving pain complaints, including inflammation, as well as organ system imbalance by stimulating zones on the feet and/or hands to balance the systems that are out of balance and other systems which may be affecting the noticeable problematic organ systems, including hormonal balance.

-Peripheral Neuropathy, which is numbness or strange sensations in the hands or feet, which can be caused by a variety of imbalances, including chemotherapy and diabetes or sciatic nerve damage, is VERY likely to be improved with reflexology treatments.
+Peripheral Neuropathy, which is numbness or strange sensations in the hands or feet, can be caused by a variety of imbalances, including chemotherapy and diabetes or sciatic nerve damage, and is VERY likely to be improved with reflexology treatments.

 Patty is not able to bill insurance companies for her services at this time.

 Laurie Solomon's Philosophy:

 Modern living places a variety of stresses on our bodies that can result in physical discomfort.
 Laurie Solomon specializes in achieving natural, healthy relief from pain and discomfort using a variety of traditional Oriental techniques.
 Recommendations for healthier lifestyle choices may also be offered to patients, to help achieve lasting healing response.

 According to Traditional Chinese Medicine, physical problems result from blockages in the flow of energy or "chi" in the body.
 Laurie uses ancient techniques along with modifications to suit changing times to release these blockages, helping to eliminate the root causes of imbalance, along with the symptoms.